-All students enrolled in the OSP for a semester or year live in the BGU student dormitories, which are conveniently located within a two minute walk to campus and directly across from the University sports facility and the Beer-Sheva train station.
+All students enrolled in the OSP have the option of living in the BGU student dormitories.
+Students are placed in the Dalet Dorms, which are conveniently located a 5-10 minute walk to campus and 15-20 minute walk to the Beer-Sheva train station.

 Unique among Israeli study abroad programs, you are placed with BGU student roommates, providing the opportunity to foster lasting friendships and become immersed in the “real” Israel.

 Dormitories are divided into apartments of either three or four bedrooms.
 Each apartment has a bathroom and a small kitchen equipped with refrigerator, hot plate, sink, storage cabinets and a dining area.
 Each bedroom contains a bed, desk/table, bookshelf, wardrobe/closet, chair and lamp for each student.
 Kitchenware and cooking equipment, as well as eating utensils, are not provided but can be easily purchased locally at reasonable prices.

 Due to the overwhelming demand of the growing student body at BGU, we cannot guarantee on-campus housing but try our best to accommodate all students.

 As there is no inclusive meal plan at BGU, many students find it convenient, as well as inexpensive, to cook meals in their apartments.
 Kitchenware, cooking equipment eating utensils, linens, blankets and pillows are not provided in the apartments but can be purchased at reasonable prices.
 Often Israeli roommates have already furnished the apartments with many of these items.
 In addition to preparing food in their dormitory kitchen, students can dine in any of the on-campus restaurants, all of which are kosher and reasonably priced, including the very popular Aroma Cafe.